 For me, it’s been a disaster.
 For me, it’s taken six, now edging to seven months of my life away.
 It’s caused me to stack on 12 kilos.
 It’s caused pimple outbreaks, akin to being a teenage boy.
 It’s caused a roller caster of emotions and huge mood swings.
 Heart palpitations.
 Anxiety.
 Bloating.
 You name it.

-Since its removal, my whole demeanour has changed.
+Since its removal (you can read about that here), my whole demeanour has changed.
 Instantly, I felt a weight lifted.
 Instantly, I felt happier, less anxious.
 The heart palpitations stopped.
 I stopped craving food with such ferocity.
 I’ve even lost a kilo.
 It was instant, how much better I felt.
 I walked lighter.
 I’d taken back control of my body, but then the bleeding started.

 I just want it to stop.
 I’ve had heavy periods my whole life.
 I know what it’s like to sleep on a towel in bed and have nausea knock me out, but this is different.
 I’ve had days of heavy blood loss, not weeks.
 I am so drained.